Ratum sed non consummatum

 The term ratum sed non consummatum (ratified but not consummated) or ratum et non consummatum (ratified and not consummated) refers to a juridical-sacramental category of marriage in Catholic matrimonial canon law.
 If a matrimonial celebration takes place (ratification) but the spouses have not yet engaged in intercourse (consummation), then the marriage is said to be a marriage ratum sed non consummatum.
-The Tribunal of the Roman Rota has exclusive competence to dispense from marriages ratum sed non consummatum, which can only be granted for a "just reason".
+The Tribunal of the Roman Rota has exclusive competence to dispense from marriages ratorum sed non consummatorum, which can only be granted for a "just reason".
 This process should not be confused with the process for declaring the nullity of marriage, which is treated of in a separate title of the 1983 Code of Canon Law.

 History

 Two different theories of marriage were in vogue for some time in the schools of canonical jurists.
 For Gratian and the school of Bologna, marriage is begun by consent, but it becomes complete, indissoluble, and a sacrament only when it is consummated.
 For Peter Lombard and the school of Paris, marriage contracted by mutual consent alone is a true and complete marriage, absolutely indissoluble, and, between Christians, a sacrament.
 This second theory had the support of early Christian writers, received the approval of Sovereign Pontiffs, particularly of Alexander III, and soon prevailed.
 It was conceded, however, to the first theory that, whilst non-consummated marriage is a complete marriage and a sacrament, yet it is not absolutely indissoluble.
 This quality belongs fully to the marriage ratified and consummated.
 Thus mutual consent is sufficient to constitute marriage in its essence; consummation adds an accidental perfection and more absolute indissolubility Absolute indissolubility is attributed only to ratified and consummated marriages between Christians.